Taft Avenue

 Taft Avenue (Abenida Taft; Avenida Taft) is a major road in southern Metro Manila.
 It passes through three cities in the metropolis: Manila, Pasay, and Parañaque.
-The road was named after the former Governor-General of the Philippines and U.S. President William Howard Taft; the Philippines was a former commonwealth territory of the United States in the first half of the 20th century.
+The road was named after former U.S. President William Howard Taft, who had served as the Governor-General of the Philippines from 1900 to 1903 when the Philippines was a commonwealth territory of the United States.
 The avenue is a component of National Route 170 (N170), a secondary road in the Philippine highway network and Radial Road 2 (R-2) of the Manila arterial road network.